efemberg11/GeoModel_rmakhman/FullSimLight/README.md

 where:
 * *distance* is the minimum estimated distance of the overlap
 * *typeOfClash* can be 0 for *withMother*, 1 for *withSister*, 2 for *fullyEncapsSister*, 3 for *invalidSolid*
-* *x,y,z* are the global coordinates of the point of impact
+* *x,y,z* are the global coordinates of the point of impact in cm

 ## Examples